Sciatica Doctors

 Treatments for Sciatica at Pain and Spine Specialists

-At Pain and Spine Specialists, we offer a comprehensive range of treatments for Sciatica.
-We aim to alleviate your pain, improve your mobility, and enhance your overall quality of life.
-Here's an overview of the treatments we offer:
+At Pain and Spine Specialists, we offer a comprehensive range of treatments for sciatica.
+We aim to alleviate your pain and improve your mobility.

 Injection Therapies

-Injection therapies can offer non-invasive treatment approach for Sciatica.
-We offer a variety of injections, such as Epidural Steroid Injections, which can reduce inflammation around your nerve roots, and Facet Joint Injections or Medial Branch Block, which can help diagnose the source of your pain and treat it.
-Sacroiliac Joint Injections are also available to treat pain originating from the sacroiliac joint that may be causing Sciatica.
+Injection therapies can offer non invasive treatment for sciatica.
+We offer a variety of injections, such as epidural steroid injections, which can reduce inflammation around your nerve roots, and facet joint injections or medial branch block, which can help diagnose the source of your pain and treat it.
+Sacroiliac joint injections are also available to treat pain originating from the sacroiliac joint that may be causing sciatica.

 Advanced Interventional Procedures

-For more severe cases of Sciatica, we offer advanced interventional procedures.
-Sciatica treatment devices, such as Spinal Cord Stimulation, can help manage chronic pain by sending electric signals to the spinal cord.
-The Minimally Invasive Lumbar Decompression (MILD) procedure can remove excess ligament tissue, causing nerve compression.
+For more severe cases, our sciatic nerve treatment doctors offer advanced interventional procedures.
+Sciatica treatment devices, such as spinal cord stimulation (SCS), can help manage chronic pain by sending electric signals to the spinal cord.
+The minimally invasive lumbar decompression (MILD) procedure can remove excess ligament tissue, causing nerve compression.
 The Intracept Procedure targets the basivertebral nerve to relieve chronic low back pain.
-Radiofrequency Ablation is another option that uses heat to hinder the nerve's ability to send pain signals to the brain.
+Radiofrequency ablation is another option that uses heat to hinder the nerve's ability to send pain signals to the brain.

 Conventional Treatments